pcoder/wisebender/README.md

 Check that you have all the necessary stuff and add if any highly recommended PHP modules are missing.

 Create `parameters.ini` in `Symfony/app/config` folder.
 A sample `parameter.ini.dist` file is provided.
 Make sure to change the parameters according to your requirement.
+If you are using hard disk drive for storage of your files (sketches); make sure you have `storagelayer` and `disk.directory` parameters defined

+	storagelayer="disk"
+	disk.directory="/home/wiselib/wisebender/Symfony/data"

 If you are using MySQL, the pdo driver may not have been installed by default.
 You can install it using: